 Positive feedback ensures that they know their own strengths and feel like those strengths are appreciated.
 As a result, positive feedback can be an extremely effective tool.
 It can boost employee confidence, which can lead to better results down the road.

 The goal of feedback is to help employees improve their performance going forward.
-Unfortunately, only 26% of employees agree that the feedback they receive actually helps them do their jobs better.
+Unfortunately, only 26% of employees agree that the feedback they receive actually helps them do their jobs better, according to a Gallup poll.
 This disconnect comes from the fact that, all too often, feedback focuses on mistakes that have happened in the past rather than helping employees to improve their work going forward.

 Constructive feedback isn’t focused exclusively on past performance.
 Instead, it coaches employees, helping them improve their work in the future.
 According to Gallup, this requires a two-way dialogue rather than a top-down approach.
 Managers can’t just tell employees what they’re doing “right” or “wrong.”
 Instead, they have to actively listen and work with their team, acknowledging any unique challenges team members are facing and helping capitalize on individual strengths.